SamuelCr99/obsidian_notes/Notes/japan/recap_midterm.md

 Tokugawa Shogunate falls when the can't solve chronic deficit.
 The prestige of the regime declines.
 And traditional enemies band together and pose threat.
 At the same time there is mass famine and US fleets arrive (Matthew Perry).

-## Meiji Period
+## Meiji Restoration
 1868-1945.
 New Meiji government.

 Tokugawa shogunate falls.

 Two groups are created.
 Sonno Joi - Revere the emperor and expel the barbarians (note that this is not the barbarians we are usually thinking of).
 And Kaikoko Sabaki: Open the country and aid the Shogunate.
-New slogan is "revere the emperor and expel the barbarians".
+Sonno Joi win, new slogan "Rick Country and Strong Military", and "Civilization and Enlightenment".
 Result is that Meiji emperor gets power.

 Japan borrows a lot for the west but change to make it fit.